ricardo-f/debian_custom/README.md

-# My personal customization of a desktop env
+# My personal customization of a debian buster desktop env

 - Just a helpful and badly write "script" to avoid a lot of typing
 ---